neow3j/neow3j-docs/docs/neo-n3/smart_contract_development/neowjava.md

 ### Contract Methods

 All methods on the contract class need to be static.
-If you mark a method with the `public` modifier it show up in the contract's manifest and is callable from the outside.
-Any other access modifier will make the a method invisible to the outside, i.e., it's not necessary to use `private`.
+If you mark a method with the `public` modifier it will show up in the contract's manifest and is callable from the outside.
+Any other access modifier will make the method invisible to the outside, i.e., it's not necessary to use `private`.
 Of course, you can use the `private` modifier to make it explicit and to prohibit any auxiliary class to call it.
-Making methods in auxiliary contract public will not put them into the contract manifest.
+Making methods in an auxiliary class public will not put them into the contract manifest.
 If these classes are in the same package as your contract class it's enough to use no access modifier.
 If they are in another package they need to be public as with normal Java.